 A primary reason that employees leave their job is because they feel underappreciated.
 A culture of appreciation is vital for a business who wants to retain its best talent and positively impact its bottom line.
 One way of doing this well remotely is via your company intranet.
 With the right intranet solution, the celebration of skills and ‘wins’ can be supported through automation and webparts on your intranet.
 But don’t forget to reference these in team and company-wide meetings, while also promoting new roles and certifications.
 This will all add to a culture of gratitude, as well as promote a culture of career advancement which is critical for keeping the best employees.

 The feeling of isolation is a significant drawback to remote working.
-Every opportunity should be given to bring employees together.
+Every opportunity should be given to bring employees together and share remote working tips.
 And team training sessions are a perfect way to do this.
 There are plenty of payoffs to delivering training in group settings, including cost benefits, improved future collaboration, the development of new corporate relationships, and team bonding.

 To get started, managers can identify skills and courses that an entire team or many employees across departments would benefit from.
+Sometimes, sharing a simple list of remote working tips can help.
 The first step should be making sure you have an up-to-date register of current skills and expertise.
 That way, you can easily identify the employees who should attend the course, class, or session.

 4. Gamify skills development